 The program also focuses on developing personal leadership skills through workshops and activities.
 "One of my favorite parts of KASLA was learning more about our individual strengths through the Strengths Finder Assessment.
 As we learned more about our strengths, we were also able to learn how to capitalize on them and use them effectively in group settings such as the agriculture issues team project.
 KASLA truly developed us as leaders in the agriculture industry both inside and out," Bertz said.

 Only 20 students will be accepted to ensure individualized attention from counselors, professors and industry leaders.
 Participants will stay on campus in university housing with program staff for the duration of the event.
-Transportation to and from the event is the responsibility of the participant, along with a $50 deposit to reserve his or her space.
+Transportation to and from the event is the responsibility of the participant, along with a $50 fee to reserve his or her space (not due at the time of application).
 The Livestock and Meat Industry Council generously provides all other sponsorships.
 Please contact academy director Sharon Breiner with questions at email@example.com or 785-532-6533.

 2016 K-State Animal Sciences Leadership Academy